Now in Color: Music

 Songwriters Kristen Anderson-Lopez and Robert Lopez were proud of the lyrics for "We Got Something Cooking", the episode's theme song, including "one plus one is more than two" and "one plus one is family" which Anderson-Lopez felt were "the dumbest and funniest and most TV-like lyric we've ever written".
 She said the latter quote was originally "one plus one is more than three", but this was rewritten to avoid spoiling the fact that Maximoff is pregnant with twins.
 Anderson-Lopez was the theme's main writer and chose words related to pregnancy while setting up the idea of "making it up as we go along ... [and also] it's us versus the world."
+The couple repurposed the theme's tune and chords from a song they had written for the cancelled Walt Disney Animation Studios feature film Gigantic.

 The song "Daydream Believer" by the Monkees is also featured in the episode, while Maximoff sings a lullaby near the end of the episode that was written by Schaeffer.
 Titled "Sokovian Lullaby", the song was translated into the fictional Sokovian language by the series' language coach Courtney Young.
 Schaeffer said the song was just about a mother singing for her child, with influence from a song she heard at a prenatal fitness class, rather than any of the series' larger mysteries.
 She described it as a "sincere version of a TV sitcom theme song".
 A soundtrack album for the episode was released digitally by Marvel Music and Hollywood Records on January 29, 2021, featuring composer Christophe Beck's score.
 The first track is the episode's theme song by Anderson-Lopez and Lopez.